-How to engage audiences virtually is the number one question we get from clients.
-And it’s no wonder.
 Audiences have had so much screen time, they are jaded.
-They want (and deserve) more in exchange for their time.
-So what’s the secret?
+They want (and deserve) more from virtual experiences in exchange for their time.
+So what’s the secret for engagement?
 While we do use tech tools like polls, chat boxes and the like, the real power of technology is in creating experiences.
 We see it every day on Netflix, Hulu, CNN, ESPN, even the local news.
 The secret is television-quality content.

 When it comes to audience engagement, that’s where we start.
 Let’s explore how.

 Audiences crave genuine person-to-person exchanges, which used to be limited to in-person events.
 Now with the help of some sophisticated broadcasting technology, we can bring people thousands of miles apart together.
 For example, Oprah Winfrey’s interview of former President Obama appeared to be run in Oprah’s living room while in reality, the two were on opposite coasts.
 The illusion was a surprise that drew the audience in and enabled them to connect with the conversations that feel more authentic.

 Cramer does the same thing.
 Take a look at our broadcast team demonstrating a similar look.
 On the left, you see what the staging looks like, and on the right, you see what the video feed would look like.